LorenzoValentine/Procedural-Terrain-Generation/readme.md

     ```

 2. Install C++20 compiler by running the following command in windows terminal by using Scoop package manager:

+   First, you need to add the bucket for the LLVM compiler by running the following command:
+    ```bash
+    scoop bucket add versions
+    ```
+    Then, you can install the LLVM compiler by running the following command:

     ```bash
     scoop install mingw-winlibs-llvm-ucrt